x-square/analytics/23-10-psychology-ux.md

 -   **Paradox of choice** means that when people are given too many options, it can be stressful and confusing for them to make a decision.
 This concept is applied to avoid overwhelming users.
 Designers achieve this by carefully selecting a smaller set of choices for users and providing tools to help them filter and decide.
 This simplifies the decision-making process and leads to a better user experience.

+-   **Satisfaction** is a feeling of contentment or fulfilment that arises when one's desires, expectations, or needs are met.
+It's the sense of pleasure and reassurance you get when you believe that a specific situation, outcome, or experience was positive, worthwhile, or met a particular standard.
+In essence, satisfaction is a measure of the gap between one's expectations and the reality of a situation.
+When expectations are met or exceeded, satisfaction typically ensues.

 #### User interaction

 -   **Consistency** means keeping things in a design uniform and predictable.
 This includes elements like buttons, fonts, and colours.
 By doing this, users can expect a familiar and expected experience, making it easier for them to understand and use the product or interface.